noelwelsh/noelwelsh.com/content/posts/2024-04-24-direct-style.md

 * [Handlers in Action][handlers-in-action] is one of the more readable academic papers on implementing effect handlers.
 * [Capturing Types][capturing-types] describes the extensions to the Scala type system that are necessary for correctly implementing effects.

+Finally, if you've found this interesting I think you'll love my book, [Functional Programming Strategies][fps].
+It covers lots of the concepts in this post, such as continuation-passing style and interpreters, and a whole lot more.

 [fp]: https://noelwelsh.com/posts/what-and-why-fp/
 [substitution]: https://www.creativescala.org/creative-scala/substitution/index.html
 [clean]: https://wiki.clean.cs.ru.nl/Language_features